NethServer/nethserver-cockpit/docs/docs/api/system-certificate.md

 - LetsEncryptMail: empty or valid mail address
 - LetsEncryptDomains: comma-separated list of FQDNs
-- LetsEncryptRenewDays: and integer greater than 10 and lower than 90
 - Check all Let's Encrypt conditions are met

 Constraints for `upload`: